-If you have planned to make a route to Chang’a from Dunhuang using the silk route, you will surely see a lot of exquisite primeval heritage on the way.
+If you have planned to make a route to Chang's from Dunhuang using the silk route, you will surely see a lot of exquisite primeval heritage on the way.
 No wonder, you are going to say WOW after viewing such beautiful places.
-A professional and experienced tour guide in such cases will be just like the cherry on the top.
+A professional and experienced tour guide in such cases will be just like the cherry on top.

-This article will help you a lot in knowing the facts about few awesome places you can see while en route from Dunhuang to Chang’an.
+This article will help you a lot in knowing the facts about a few awesome places you can see while en route from Dunhuang to Chang’an.

 This museum is present in the city center of Dunhuang City located in the province named Gansu.
-It was originated in October 1979 as the cultural center of the country.
-It is positioned in a three-floor building covering the area of 2,400 sqm.
+It originated in October 1979 as the cultural center of the country.
+It is positioned in a three-floor building covering an area of 2,400 sqm.
 A group of people with their camels traveling along the Silk Road will greet you just in front of the museum.
-The museum mirrors the thriving expansion of the society and the cultural virtues exchange among China and the western countries.
+The museum mirrors the thriving expansion of the society and the cultural virtues exchange between China and western countries.
 The museum demonstrates above 4,000 Chinese and Tibetan folk vestiges.
 All these relics are displayed in three sections.

 - The first section covers the written sutras which are real evidence of Buddhist triggers in old China.

-- The third section displays the prosperous culture of Dunhuang including some pretty silk floret brocade, wicker slides used for writing, treasured weapons and tools which provide valued material to study the legislation, ethos and economic infrastructure of China.
+- The third section displays the prosperous culture of Dunhuang including some pretty silk floret brocade, wicker slides used for writing, treasured weapons, and tools which provide valued material to study the legislation, ethos, and economic infrastructure of China.

 Eco Sand Mountain

-The Eco Sand Mountain also named as Mingsha Shan is 3 miles away from Dunhuang.
-Looking from far afield, Mountains just look like a golden dragon meandering its way to skyline.
+The Eco Sand Mountain also named Mingsha Shan is 3 miles away from Dunhuang.
+Looking from afar afield, the Mountains just look like a golden dragon meandering its way to the skyline.
 As you approach them, you came to know that sand has a lot of colors ranging from red to yellow and black to white.
-When a resilient wind blows, the fluctuation makes the sand to roar.
-But when the sand is slightly more than a breeze it harvests very placid, melodious sound parallel to music.
+When a resilient wind blows, the fluctuation makes the sand roar.
+But when the sand is slightly more than a breeze it harvests a very placid, melodious sound parallel to music.
 It must be enough said that sand is singing out there, or it is like an echo.
 One can ride a camel out there; camel riding is one of the most cherished things by tourists in this area.
-You go from civilization to total desert and can relish each and every moment there.
+You go from civilization to a total desert and can relish each and every moment there.

 Yumenguan Pass Han Great Wall

 The Yumenguan Pass, also known as Jade Gate Pass, is an ancient Han Great Wall in Dunhuang.
-It was created on the Silk Road China as a counter to the Huns unending annexation.
+It was created on the Silk Road in China as a counter to the Hun's unending annexation.
 It is a rectangular square made up of sandstone and hay standing in the Gobi Desert.
 This pass was created to guard the western gate of the motherland.
 It was certainly a strategic passage of the famous Silk Road in China.
 It is open from 8:00 to 6:00 for tourists.